 The specific requirements student-externs must fulfill in order to receive academic credit are set out in the Course Handbook, available below.
 The following is an abbreviated summary of the field placement program requirements.
 Students must:

-  Information on available, approved placements can be found across from the Field Placement Program Office, or by talking to the Field Placement Program Coordinator.
+Information on available, approved placements can be found across from the Field Placement Program Office, or by talking to the Field Placement Program Director.
 Most placements are also posted on Vincent.
 Unlisted placements must be approved on a case-by-case basis.
 Students apply on their own to their desired agency, as they would in order to obtain regular employment.

-  After students have been hired, they must turn in a resume, a letter of intent, and an unofficial transcript to the Field Placement Program Coordinator, in order to get registered for the Field Placement course and receive class credit.
+After students have been hired, they must turn in a resume, a letter of intent, and an unofficial transcript to the Field Placement Program Director, in order to get registered for the Field Placement course and receive class credit.
 The Course Handbook provides guidance on how to do so.
 Please note that applications must be received at least two days before the last day to add a class for the semester.
-Once a studentís application has been received, the Field Placement Program Coordinator will tell the student if they have been approved for the course.
-If a student is approved, the Coordinator will confirm that student has room in his or her class schedule for the Field Placement course, and will then process the studentís registration.Forms for Students
+Once a studentís application has been received, the Field Placement Program Director will tell the student if they have been approved for the course.
+If a student is approved, the Director will confirm that student has room in his or her class schedule for the Field Placement course, and will then process the studentís registration.Forms for Students

 We are always excited to expand our pool of placements and advertise new opportunities to our students.
 It is very important that the externship experience is educational and that our student-externs receive valuable supervision.
 The program requires that students are supervised by a licensed attorney (preferably with 5+ years of experience).
 It is also important that the placement is compliant with the Fair Labor Standards Act.

 The employer signs an Affiliation Agreement at the beginning of the semester detailing the studentís duties, signs-off on the first two student progress reports, and fills-out an Evaluation form of the studentís work at the end of the semester.